netlify/docs-spike/README.md

 Check out my laser beams!
 :::

-::: dog Shiba
+::: dog Netlify Note
-I'm just a little picky
+If you return a status other than 200 or 204 from one of the event functions shown above, the signup or login for your users will.
 :::